biblequiz/BibleQuiz.com/_pages/history/2002/nationals.md

 *(L-R Back) Faye Regenfuss (assistant), Rick Regenfuss, Betsy Regenfuss (assistant), Kevin McCormick*

 #### 2nd Place

-Church:	First A/G, Ames, IA
+* **Church**: First A/G, Ames, IA
-Coaches:	Rick Regenfuss, Betsy Regenfuss (assistant)
+* **Coaches**: Rick Regenfuss, Betsy Regenfuss (assistant)
+* **Team**:
-Team:	Bekah Regenfuss
+    * Bekah Regenfuss
-Crystal Pilcher
+    * Crystal Pilcher
-Annie Hoyt
+    * Annie Hoyt
-Gene Garcia
+    * Gene Garcia
-Kevin McCormick
+    * Kevin McCormick
 * **Round Robin**:
-Round 1: Lost to South Hills A/G, Bethel Park, PA 60 to 170
+  * Round 1: Lost to South Hills A/G, Bethel Park, PA 60 to 170
-Round 2: Won against Faith A/G, Orlando, FL 115 to 100
+  * Round 2: Won against Faith A/G, Orlando, FL 115 to 100
-Round 3: Lost to The Church at Briargate, Colorado Springs, CO 20 to 300 Round 4: Won against Calvary Church, Naperville, IL 145 to 30 Round 5: Lost to Allison Park A/G, Allison Park, PA 95 to 155 Round 6: Lost to Calvary A/G, Dunwoody, GA 55 to 135 Round 7: Lost to Christian Chapel, Tulsa, OK 40 to 265 Round 8: Won against Central A/G, Superior, WI 95 to 0 Round 9: Lost to First A/G, Lexington, KY 80 to 115
+  * Round 3: Lost to The Church at Briargate, Colorado Springs, CO 20 to 300
+  * Round 4: Won against Calvary Church, Naperville, IL 145 to 30
+  * Round 5: Lost to Allison Park A/G, Allison Park, PA 95 to 155
+  * Round 6: Lost to Calvary A/G, Dunwoody, GA 55 to 135
+  * Round 7: Lost to Christian Chapel, Tulsa, OK 40 to 265
+  * Round 8: Won against Central A/G, Superior, WI 95 to 0
+  * Round 9: Lost to First A/G, Lexington, KY 80 to 115
-Round 10: Lost to Tacoma Life Center, Tacoma, WA 75 to 155 Round 11: Won against Oceanway A/G, Jacksonville, FL 150 to 85
+  * Round 10: Lost to Tacoma Life Center, Tacoma, WA 75 to 155
+  * Round 11: Won against Oceanway A/G, Jacksonville, FL 150 to 85
-Round 12: Lost to Braeswood A/G, Houston, TX 55 to 120
+  * Round 12: Lost to Braeswood A/G, Houston, TX 55 to 120
-Round 13: Lost to Grace A/G, Syracuse, NY 65 to 95
+  * Round 13: Lost to Grace A/G, Syracuse, NY 65 to 95
-Round 14: Won against Cedar Park A/G "Crafty Fellows", Bothell, WA 45 to 20 Round 15: Lost to Orange Hills A/G, Orange, CA 55 to 165
+  * Round 14: Won against Cedar Park A/G "Crafty Fellows", Bothell, WA 45 to 20
+  * Round 15: Lost to Orange Hills A/G, Orange, CA 55 to 165
-Round 16: Lost to Fond du Lac A/G, Fond du Lac, WI 50 to 145 Round 17: Lost to Fossil Creek A/G, Fort Worth, TX 120 to 130 Round 18: Lost to King's Chapel, Springfield, MO 60 to 195 Round 19: Lost to Living Waters Chapel, Lebanon, PA 100 to 150
+  * Round 16: Lost to Fond du Lac A/G, Fond du Lac, WI 50 to 145
+  * Round 17: Lost to Fossil Creek A/G, Fort Worth, TX 120 to 130
+  * Round 18: Lost to King's Chapel, Springfield, MO 60 to 195
+  * Round 19: Lost to Living Waters Chapel, Lebanon, PA 100 to 150
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}